-The Sukhadia circle is usually very busy during the weekends which one may want to avoid.
-For those who want to sit back and relax, various activities such as boat rides are available here.
+The Sukhadia circle is usually very busy during the weekends.
+For those who want to sit back and relax, various activities such as boat rides are available.

-For those who are craving for all that’s sweet, Bhole Mishthan is a perfect start.
+For those with a sweet tooth, Bhole Mishthan is a perfect option.
 Located on the bustling streets of Delhi Gate, Bhole Mishthan offers, what may probably be, the tastiest Jalebis in the entire city.

-Jalebis are traditional Indian dishes that are prepared by deep frying pretzel shaped flour and soaking them in sugar syrup.
-The jalebis at Bhole Mishthan are made in desi ghee and served hot.
-This sugary, crunchy treat is a delight to the tummy and almost everyone who tries it is left asking for more.
+Jalebis are traditional Indian dishes that are prepared by deep frying pretzel shaped flour and soaking them in kesar-flavoured, thick sugar syrup.
+The jalebis at Bhole Mishthan are made in desi ghee and served hot, a perfect treat.

 Fateh Sagar lake- Vinod Coffee House

 Vinod Coffee House is one among the well-known youth hubs in Udaipur.
 Almost everything served here is a flavor-some delight.
 With the famous Fateh Lake setting up as the background, Vinod Coffee House is perfect for those who enjoy a good snack with a pal.
 The coffee here is a special favorite; steaming hot coffee is served in Kulhad (earthen clay cups).
 The Kulhad cups add a special taste to the coffee, making it all the more rich and exquisite.
 It is best enjoyed in the evening where the sunset contributes to the alluring atmosphere.

 Vada pav is a yummy, tasty snack that can be enjoyed with a cup of chaas (cold buttermilk) after a long day’s work in Udaipur.
 This dish basically consists of an aloo patty sandwiched between two slices of pav (bread) and mixed with sweet and spicy chutney.
 A fried crunchy green chilly may be added for extra spicy.
 Vada pav is a prominent dish that is usually enjoyed on the busy streets of Mumbai, but the Udaipur version is equally tasty and has an added twist to it.